-Furthermore, the original intention of the Notes to Self (Intimate 1) Mural Commission was to replace one banner with new messages from these publicly recorded notes, transcribed into textile, activating an acute and engaged response to the immediate environment and neighbourhood.
-Mixtape 1 was our limited, yet poignant, pool from which we pulled.
+The original intention of the Notes to Self (Intimate 1) Mural Commission was to replace one banner with new messages from these publicly recorded notes, transcribed into textile, activating an engaged response to the immediate environment and neighbourhood.
+Mixtape 1 was a limited yet poignant pool from which we pulled.

-Upon The Showroom’s June 2021 reopening, we are honoured to wear a new banner on our façade in place of Sinikiwe Buhlungu’s initial message: TO GATHER TO–GETHER.
-Selected from 46 seconds into Mixtape 1, amidst the existing audio recorded by people walking by The Showroom from October 2019 – March 2020, WHAT’S ACTUALLY IN MY MIND?
-(00:46) now greets our community.
-The timestamp contextualises it as a reference and past reflection, whilst the familiar aesthetic and unique punctuation frame it as an invitation: a question.
-It’s relatively short duration echoes that of a WhatsApp voice note, yet also indicates a short message that infinitely loops, just like the thinking of this question within one’s own – and communal – mind.
+Following The Showroom’s June 2021 reopening, we installed a new banner on our façade in place of Sinikiwe Buhlungu’s initial message: TO GATHER TO–GETHER.
+Selected from 46 seconds into Mixtape 1, amidst the existing audio recorded by people walking past The Showroom from October 2019 – March 2020, WHAT’S ACTUALLY IN MY MIND?
+(00:46) then greeted our community.
+The timestamp contextualised it as a reference and past reflection, whilst the familiar aesthetic and unique punctuation framed it as an invitation: a question.
+Its relatively short duration echoed that of a WhatsApp voice note, yet also indicated a short message that infinitely loops, just like the thinking of this question within one’s own – and communal – mind.

-With thanks to Hansi Momodu-Gordon, Michaela Yearwood Dan, Future Assembly, Wysing Arts Centre, Lily Hall, Elliot Anderson, Decorwise, 3-Sixty, Adam Shield and Lucy Woodhouse.
+With thanks to Hansi Momodu-Gordon, Michaela Yearwood Dan, Future Assembly, Wysing Arts Centre, Elvira Dyangani Ose, Katherine Finerty, Lily Hall, Elliot Anderson, Decorwise, 3-Sixty, Adam Shield and Lucy Woodhouse.